eyedeekay/si-i2p-plugin/README.md

   Torbutton Control Port compatibility.
   * 0.25 - Package.
   * 0.26 - Android?
 WebRTC over SSU?
 Try linking libi2pd?
 Help make go-i2p into
   a usable router?
-Browser Bundle?
+Browser Bundle(s?)?
 At risk of growing a little further than I originally intended, but I feel like there's some potential here.

 ### The pipes